mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 ![center camera][center]

-Here's an image at same time sample from left camera.
+Here's an image at the same time sample from the left camera.
 This image also approximates what the center camera would see if the car were too far to the left.

 ![left camera][left]

-Here's an image at same time sample from the right camera.
+Here's an image at the same time sample from the the right camera.
 This image also approximates what the center camera would see if the car were too far to the right.

 ![right camera][right]